Prince WIlliam Sound Helicopter Tour

 Prince William Sound Alaska Earthquake - Heli Alaska

-On March 27, 1964, the Good Friday earthquake shook the area.
-This magnitude 9.2 megathrust earthquake, which lasted four minutes and thirty-eight seconds, was a force to be reckoned with.
-To date, it stands as the most powerful earthquake in North American history.
-Its enormous tremors triggered a 27-foot (8.2 m) tsunami, devastating the town of Chenega and obliterating Valdez.
-Globally, this earthquake remains the second most potent ever recorded.
+On March 27, 1964, the Good Friday earthquake struck Prince William Sound, recording a magnitude of 9.2 on the Richter scale.
+This massive quake lasted four minutes and thirty-eight seconds, making it the most powerful earthquake ever recorded in North America.
+The tremors triggered a 27-foot tsunami that devastated coastal communities, destroying the town of Chenega and nearly wiping out Valdez.
+This earthquake remains the second strongest in world history, a dramatic reminder of Alaska’s seismic activity.

 Your Landing on a Glacier